 New York Family Court Act Article 8: Family Offenses

-Family Offense, governed by New York Family Court Act Article 8, can be brought by one person against another who has an intimate or familial relationship with that person, or is similarly situated.
-The petition must allege one or more of the select crimes specified in the Family Court Act Section 812.
+Family Offense, governed by Family Court Act Article 8, can be brought by one person against another who has an intimate or familial relationship with that person, or is similarly situated.
+This is entirely distinct from a criminal prosecution for the same kinds of allegations, or even the exact same incident, which is brought by the local District Attorney in the county or by the local police department depending on the jurisdiction.
+A family offense petition in Family Court must allege one or more of the select crimes specified in the Family Court Act Section 812, not just any crime.
+The petitioner must also adequately allege that there is an intimate or other familial relationship between the victim and accused person, which serves as the basis for Family Court having jurisdiction over this kind of the case in the first place.
 Whether you're in Manhattan, Queens, Brooklyn, or upstate in Rockland County or Westchester County, the most typical remedy for a Family Offense is the issuance of an Order of Protection, also called a Restraining Order, against the person who committed the crime.

 - Who Can Get a NY Family Court Order of Protection